johnmholmes/PIC16F676_Basic_C-programming_Pickit_3_MPLAB_X_IDE/PART 10 Stepper motor part 2/README.md

 One thing to remember if we wanted to call one of the values in the Array the first element is [0] and not [1].

 ------------------------------------------------------------------------------------------------------------------

+# Bitwise operator usage within the code.

+state &= 0x07;

+keep the state within HalfStep table this is bitwise and modulo, so we have 8 step in the array so once we hit 8 we have 8 MOD 8 =0 and -1 MOD 8 = 7